TomCrypto/AntTweakBar.NET/README.md

  - **Exception safety**

     You should avoid throwing exceptions from within delegates subscribed to `Changed`, `Click` and `Validate` events.
 The reason for this is because they can be called from native code, and the results of throwing a managed exception inside an unmanaged callback is implementation-defined.
 It is recommended instead to log any exception and safely return.

+ - **Thread safety**

+    Unfortunately, several AntTweakBar functions are **not** thread safe due to the global state involved in switching AntTweakBar windows/contexts.
+The only code which has been specifically written to be thread-safe is the constructor (and to some extent the `Dispose` method) of the `Context` class, in order to avoid double initialization/finalization of the AntTweakBar library.
+In general, assume no function is thread-safe, just like most GUI frameworks.

 Contribute
 ----------